 Plastic pollution has become one of the greatest environmental challenges of our time.
 Worldwide, on average eight billion kilos of plastics end up in our oceans every year – that is 23.000 kilos every single minute(!).
-Those plastics – ranging from large to microscopically small – cause devastating effects on the environment, animals and possibly ourselves.
-A recent report stated that European seafood eaters consume up to 11.000 (!) pieces of plastic every year, of which 40 to 60 might end up in our tissue.
+Those plastics – ranging from large to microscopically small – cause devastating effects on the environment and animals.
+We don’t know yet what it does to us, humans.
+A recent report though stated that European seafood eaters consume up to 11.000 (!) pieces of plastic every year, mainly through the consumption of mussels, of which 40 to 60 might end up in our tissue.
 We no longer want to be on the sidelines.

 By the Ocean we Unite is a Dutch foundation with charitable status (ANBI) that contributes to preventing more plastics from ending up in our oceans.
 Through the organization of a variety of sailing expeditions – and other projects, such as lectures, documentaries & more (see below) – we show people the beauty of the waters of this planet while we conduct research, create awareness, educate and activate people, organisations and governments (in the end, both are nothing more than groups of people, aren’t they? :)) to make much needed changes.
 By joining forces with partners worldwide we increase our outreach and positive impact.
 Join us on our journey and help protecting our oceans, the animals and ourselves from plastic pollution.